Use case · Tutor agent

 Without memory, every lesson starts from zero.
 The tutor cannot adapt to the recurring mistake, the explanation style that landed, or the topic the student avoided last week.
 It is reactive instead of pedagogical.

-Can Korely store student data in a COPPA or FERPA-friendly way? +
+Can Korely store student data safely for minors and school records? +

 How do I scope memory per class or per cohort? +